Only Yesterday (1991 film): Plot

-In 1982, Taeko Okajima lives in Tokyo as an unmarried office worker that enjoys visiting the rural countryside.
+In 1982, Taeko Okajima lives in Tokyo as an unmarried office worker, and enjoys visiting the rural countryside.
 She decides to take another trip to visit her eldest sister Nanako's in-laws to help with the safflower harvest.
 While traveling at night on a sleeper train to Yamagata, she begins to recall memories of herself as a ten-year-old schoolgirl in 1966, and her intense desire to go on holiday like her classmates, all of whom have family outside of the big city.
-This precipitates a series of memories from the same school year, including how she met her first boyfriend (a baseball star in an adjacent class), the first time she and her family ate a pineapple, and how she learned about and indirectly dealt with puberty.
+This precipitates a series of memories from the same school year, including her first crush, the first time she and her family ate a pineapple (which was hard, as it was unripe), and how she learned about and indirectly dealt with puberty.

 When Taeko arrives, she is surprised to find that her brother-in-law's second cousin Toshio, whom she barely knows, is the one who came to pick her up.
 Toshio himself moved back from the city to become a farmer and help his family, but became passionate about farming and decided to stay.
 Taeko continues to reflect on the memories of her ten-year-old self, and tells her family about them.
 When she sees her young cousin Naoko unsuccessfully ask her mother for Puma sneakers, Taeko tells her about how she once similarly wanted a purse.
-Her elder sister Yaeko was asked to give her an old one, the ensuing argument continues, culminating in a sulking Taeko becoming indecisive about whether to join her family to go out for food.
-In a moment of panic she runs after her family outside of the house but is slapped by her father for walking outside without shoes (an indicator of poverty in post-War Japan).
+Her elder sister Yaeko was asked to give her an old one; in the ensuing argument, a sulking Taeko became indecisive about whether to join her family to go out for food.
+In a moment of panic she ran out of the house after her family, but was slapped by her father for walking outside without shoes (an indicator of poverty in postwar Japan).
 Taeko reflects that she was partially in the wrong herself for begging for more things, convincing Naoko to move on.